Money for Nothing (novel): Plot summary

 They all end up at Rudge Hall, where Soapy tries to sell Lester some oil stocks.
 It emerges, to Soapy's dismay, that Lester is not the wealthy landowner he thought he was; in fact he is broke.
 Dolly comes up with the idea of stealing Lester's family heirlooms and claiming the insurance (the heirlooms do not legally belong to Lester, so cannot be sold).
-She describes the scheme as “Money for Nothing”.
+She describes the scheme as “money for nothing”.
+(A twist on this title phrase occurs in a callback toward the end of the book, when Lester regrets the series of fruitless expenditures that his scheming has cost him.)
 Lester initially attempts to steal the heirlooms himself, with disastrous results, so they rope in Chimp.

 Chimp is caught in the act by Hugo, but gets away.
 In order to get rid of Hugo, and stop him foiling their scheme again, Lester gives him and Ronnie £500 to start their nightclub (we learn in Summer Lightning that the venture is a failure).
 Chimp is persuaded to have another go, and this time the burglary goes smoothly, or so it seems.
 But Chimp has been seen and recognised by the butler, Sturgis, who informs John.

 John travels to Healthward Ho to confront Chimp.
 Dolly goes with him and puts knock-out drops into his drink when they arrive.
 Chimp locks John up in a room with bars on the window, but eventually John turns the tables on the conspirators, and learns to his horror that Lester is in on the plot.

-He dashes back to Rudge Hall and confronts his uncle.
-As a penance, Lester agrees to make it up with Wyvern.
+He dashes back to Rudge Hall and confronts his uncle, who he insists make it up with Wyvern.
 In the meantime, Pat, thinking that John has run off with Dolly, has accepted Hugo's proposal of marriage.
 When she learns of John's heroism she realises the error of her ways and sweetness and light reign.